aosabook/500lines/contingent/contingent.markdown

 not how many times,
 and are therefore the go-to data structure for removing duplicates from a data stream.
-For example, the following two sets, once the language has built them, will each have three elements:
+For example, the following two sets will each have three elements:

 ```python
 {3, 4, 5}